content-app/core/README.md

 or you may want to add more pages, or you may want to add more data.
 Even though there will be a page for every page contentype, there could be cases when you want to add your own.

-# Modules - Add you own content types
+# Add your own content types

 If you want to use this feature you need to install the cli https://github.com/content-app/cli.